noebernigaud/TankGame/README.md

 Every tank have a single life, and they lose it by getting hit by a bullet.
 Friendly fire is allowed.
 Bullets bounce once on walls before dying themselves at the next collision.
 A bullet can destroy another bullet.
 You and your opponent will be separated by walls.
 Some are destroyable, and have a grey image.
 There are also holes, which you can't move over, but bullets do fly over them.
 When you kill all the ennemy tanks in a level, you can proceed to the next level, until you have beaten all 5 levels.
 If you get killed, you start back from the beginning.
+You can ajust your char's speed or change its reload time with the inputs below the game.
+The game's default difficulty is conceived to be challenging and rewarding, but feel free to create your own experience using those parameters.

 **DONE**